 Dr. Liebscher offers various breast augmentation procedures in Colorado Springs which include breast implants to enhance the appearance and integrity of women’s breasts.
 The results are overwhelmingly satisfying and safe.
 If this is something you are considering, you can schedule a free and private consultation with Dr. Liebscher to discuss the results your are looking for … esthetically-pleasing and comfortable breasts.

-In this video, Dr. Liebscher talks about the procedure, benefits, and risks of breast augmentation and breast implants:
+In this video, Gregory J. Liebscher, MD, FACS, talks about the procedure, benefits, and risks of breast augmentation and breast implants:

 Breast Augmentation Procedure Information